manuelqt/gcd/CodeBook.md

 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+Transformations

+Load test and training sets and the activities

+The data set has been stored in the UCI HAR Dataset/ directory.

+The CDN url provided by the instructor is used instead of the original location, to offload the traffic to the UCI server.

+The unzip function is used to extract the zip file in this directory.

+Descriptive activity names to name the activities in the data set

+The class labels linked with their activity names are loaded from the activity_labels.txt file.

+Appropriately labels the data set with descriptive activity names

+Each data frame of the data set is labeled - using the features.txt - with the information about the variables used on the feature vector.
+The Activity and Subject columns are also named properly before merging them to the test and train dataset.

+Merge test and training sets into one data set, including the activities

+The Activity and Subject columns are appended to the test and train data frames, and then are both merged in a new data frame.

+Extract only the measurements on the mean and standard deviation for each measurement

+Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Finaly the desired result, a tidy data table is created with the average of each measurement per activity/subject combination.
+The new dataset is saved in tidydata.txt file.

 TidyData  Fields